VasilKalchev/LiquidMenu/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ## How have you tested it?
+- [ ] `cd extras/test && make` passes
+- [ ] I added a test case covering this change (a bug fix should fail without it)

-> Please describe the manual tests that you did to verify your changes.
-Please also list any relevant details for your test configuration.
+> Please also describe the manual tests that you did on hardware, and list
+> any relevant details for your test configuration.

 - [ ] Test A - example `<example_name>`
 Ran the example to verify that string literals are correctly displayed.